TNET-SNU/mmTLS/README.md

 ./run-splittls-clients-ephemeral-cbc.sh
 ```

-After checking the throughput using nload, stop the clients.
+After checking the key/s on the logs by 'key-server', stop the clients.

 ```Bash
 # on box1.kaist.ac.kr